 Effusion can be defined as the process by which a gas escapes through a pinhole into a vacuum.
 Graham’s law states that with a mixture of two gases A and B: Both A and B are in the same container at the same temperature, and therefore will have the same kinetic energy:

 F2, N2O, Cl2, H2S

 H2O.
-Cooling slows the velocities of the He atoms, causing them to behave as though they were heavier.
+Cooling slows the speeds of the He atoms, causing them to behave as though they were heavier.

-(a) The number of collisions per unit area of the container wall is constant. (b) The average kinetic energy doubles. (c) The root mean square speed increases to times its initial value; urms is proportional to
+(a) The pressure of the gas remains constant. (b) The average kinetic energy doubles. (c) The root mean square speed increases to times its initial value; urms is proportional to

 (a) equal; (b) less than; (c) 29.48 g mol−1; (d) 1.0966 g L−1; (e) 0.129 g/L; (f) 4.01 105 g; net lifting capacity = 384 lb; (g) 270 L; (h) 39.1 kJ min−1